kabertin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	-  script that prints all the groups the current user is part of.(./2-groups.sh)
 	- script that changes the owner of the file hello to the user betty.(./3-new_owner.sh)
 	- script that creates an empty file called hello.(./4-empty.sh)
+	- script that adds execute permission to the owner of the file hello.(./5-execute.sh)